What is this website?

 If you’ve never encountered projective geometry before, you’re in for a treat.
 Like everything new, it can take some time to understand it.
 We’ll just dive right in.

 One of the deepest aspects of projective geometry is the principle of duality, whereby every figure or theorem has a dual partner.
-One of the most famous pair of dual theorems Pascal’s Theorem (1640), and Brianchon’s Theorem (1814).
+One of the most famous pair of dual theorems Pascal’s Theorem (1640), and *Brianchon’s Theorem (1814).
 We present the theorems using two columns, a traditional feature of writings on projective geometry.
-The reader can confirm that the theorems differ only by a small subset of terms, that will be discussed in more detail elsewhere on this site.
+The reader can confirm that the theorems differ only by a small subset of terms, that will be discussed in more detail later.

 Pascal’s Theorem #

-The meeting points of opposite sides of a hexagon inscribed in a conic section are collinear.
+The meeting points of opposite sides of a hexagon inscribed in a conic section lie on a common line.

 Discussion #